Sunday, April 25, 2021

 The kraken as the biggest sea monster is even more terrible than the humongous sea monsters of old, followed a little down the list by the dragon turtle.
 I think these offer fair equivalents for "distract and flee" ship encounters.
 However, I believe the idea was these sea monsters were animal intelligence dinosaur, giant octopus and whale types, and those fail to impress (see above).

-All the giants are stronger than they used to be, which makes the classic G-series adventures more of stealth and avoid ones, as a direct assault would be quite deadly.
-The troll may be a fluke as the simulator could not deal well with regeneration, it should be possible to deal with him at a lower party level using torches.
+All the giants are stronger than they used to be, which makes the classic G-series adventures more of stealth and avoid missions, than direct assaults that would be quite deadly for the PCs.
+The troll may be a fluke as the simulator could not handle regeneration, it should be possible to deal with him at a lower party level using torches.

 All the were-creatures appear stronger, I believe because they can be wounded only with silver or magical weapons, while nearly all other monsters only have damage resistance, not immunity.